 -

 Mixing chlorine and ammonia produces a hazardous chemical called monochloramine.
-It is poisonous nerve gas and is irritate the skin and mucous layers.
-This is what is being utilized as a part of municipal water systems to purify the water.
-We use it for drinking, bathing, shower, and cook.
+It is a poisonous nerve gas and irritates the skin and mucous layers.
+This is being utilized as a part of municipal water systems to purify the water.
+We use it for drinking, bathing, showering, and cooking.

 -

 Chloramine does not disperse from the water as chlorine does.
-When you let chlorinated water sit for 30 minutes to an hour, it will disperse from the standing water.
+When chlorinated water sits for 30 minutes to an hour, it will disperse from the standing water.
 Yet, it will instead leave behind the poisonous byproducts and VOCs.
-When you shower, chlorine and chloramine both discharge into the air.
+When you shower, chlorine and chloramine are both discharged into the air.
 Once you breathe in it, it can irritate the lungs, throat, and eyes.
 Individuals who experience the ill effects of asthma, upper respiratory issues, and cystic fibrosis can't bear to breathe in these chemicals.

-- Chloramine associates with a few health concerns, including gastrointestinal irritation and skin issue.
-Other health conditions are skin inflammation, dermatitis, psoriasis.
-The individuals who shower and bathe in filtered water may display one of these issues.
+- Chloramine is associated with several health concerns, including gastrointestinal irritation and skin issues.
+Other conditions include skin inflammation, dermatitis, and psoriasis.
+Individuals who shower and bathe in filtered water may display one of these issues.

 - Chloramine delivers side effects known as nitrosodimethylamines (NDMA's).
 This might be more cancer-causing than their ancestors (nitrates/nitrites).